rehierl/node-tree-outliner/1-3-hierarchies/readme.md

-This chapter is intended to proof that node trees are equivalent to hierarchies of sets and hierarchies of sequences.
+This chapter is intended to proof that node trees are equivalent to hierarchies of sets and to hierarchies of sequences.